shivshankardayal/full-website/algebra/source/ratio.rst

   \frac{x}{z}=\frac{b_1c_2-b_2c_1}{a_1b_2-a_2b_1},~~~\frac{y}{z}=\frac{c_1a_2-c_2a_1}{a_1b_2-a_2b_1}

-Now if we take these ratios to be equal to :math:`k` then multiplying and substituting in equation (6) we have
+Now if we take these ratios to be equal to :math:`k` then multiplying and substituting in equation :eq:`Equation 6` we have

 .. math::
   a_3(b_1c_2-b_1c_2)+b_3(c_1a_2-c_2a_1)+c_3(a_1b_2-a_2b_1) = 0